 How to pair the Xbox 360 controller to Mac

 Whether you’re trying to no-scope that enemy on COD or score a last-minute slam-dunk on NBA, the touchpad just doesn’t do it.

-So, we thought we’d share the best tips on how to connect an Xbox 360 controller to your Mac, to make them tense gaming moments a little easier.
+So, we thought we’d share the best tips on connecting an Xbox 360 controller to your Mac to help make tense gaming moments a little easier.

 Before you do: Clean up your Mac